veramolabs/veramo-react/README.md

 Installation includes `@veramo/core@next` and `@veramo/remote-client@next`.
 You will **NOT** need to add additional `@veramo` dependencies to your app if you are just working with remote agents.

-The following sippet is a simplified extract from [Veramo Agent Explorer](https://github.com/veramolabs/agent-explorer) that uses [React Query](https://github.com/tannerlinsley/react-query) ontop of `Veramo React` to manage the data layer including caching and global data syncning.
+The following sippet is a simplified extract from [Veramo Agent Explorer](https://github.com/veramolabs/agent-explorer) that uses [React Query](https://github.com/tannerlinsley/react-query) ontop of `Veramo React` to manage the data layer including caching and global data syncing.

 ```tsx
 import React from 'react'